 What is Comprehensive Chromosomal Screening (CCS)?

-CCS is a diagnostic test to determine if the embryo is ‘normal’ or not prior to embryo transfer.
+CCS is a screening test to determine if the embryo is more likely ‘normal’ or not prior to embryo transfer.
 It is done independently of the traditional’ embryo selection ‘methods and Eeva™.

 The most common reason that embryos do not implant or later miscarry is that they had a chromosomal abnormality.
 Rarely, unbalanced embryos will continue to term.